-At night, party people consume countless bottles of beer and hard liquor at Körnerpark.
-Well, they need something to flush those potato chips down their throats.
-This means waste piles up around the park’s trash cans, especially in spring and summer.
+Before Corona, party people used to consume countless bottles of beer and hard liquor at Körnerpark.
+Well, they needed something to flush those potato chips down their throats.
+This means waste sometimes piles up around the park’s trash cans, especially in spring and summer.
 But, in spite of this aspect, Körnerpark is the place to be.

 Until 2008, the spot was right in the approach path for aircraft landing at Tempelhof Airport.
-But since the latter was closed to air traffic, Körnerpark became the refuge of quietude it originally was, except for visitors who get there the moment the gardening crews with leaf blowers arrive.
+But since the latter was closed to air traffic, Körnerpark became the refuge of quietude it originally was, unless the gardening crews with those leaf blowers arrive.

 The park’s former orangery now accommodates the ‘Galerie im Körnerpark‘ which offers exhibitions.
-Recently. they presented a collection of interesting art prints.
-(Update October 17th, 2019:) The kind of modern art they are presenting now looks like a construction site, to some.
-But it seems to be very secret.
-At least the lady at the entrance forbade photography of any kind.
+Recently, they presented a collection of interesting art prints.
+Then they presented art objects that made the gallery look like a construction site, to some.
+Modern art can be hard to identify.

-Next door, at the ‘Zitronen-Café‘, they have delicious looking brunches for 10 Euro (11 Dollars or 8.50 Pounds), but also coffee, cake and the usual stuff.
-Sitting on that terrace overlooking the park is simply priceless.
-This spot almost feels like a miniature version of Park Sanssouci in Potsdam.
+Next door, at the ‘Zitronen-Café‘, they had delicious looking brunches for 10 Euro (11 Dollars or 8.50 Pounds) before the Corona crisis hit, but also coffee and cake.
+Sitting on that terrace overlooking the former gravel pit is simply priceless.